LukaAkirtava/FOP-project/README.md

 ---

-## 🚧 Improvements
-- ... we will add things here later

----

 ### 📋 Key Changes
 - **Tokens List**: A List to hold all tokens for the program.
 - **Current Index**: An integer `current` that keeps track of where we are in the token list.